EPC Intermediate Gravel Race Build Block (5 wk)

 This plan is built for the "Weekend Warrior" that can schedule 8 to 10.5 hours of training per week (over 5 days per week) in preparation for a 50-mile gravel bike race.
-It's based on several other coaches' plans, but all workouts are built in TP as Matt's interpretation of the intent of the workouts with Matt's approach to interval workout construction and timing.
+It's based on proven methods of progressive overload and periodization.
 As well, this plan is the last five weeks of our 9-week Intermediate Gravel Race Build Block.
 It’s for use when you don’t have as much time to prepare for a specific race because you’ve been preparing for other events and are already quite fit.

 For athletes working Monday through Friday, begin this plan on a Monday (Fridays are Rest Days, and the long rides will be on Saturdays and Sundays).
 For athletes with other work schedules, it may work best for you to begin the plan on another day of the week.

 Gravel racing is a test of being uncomfortable.
 It's that simple.
 This block of training prepares the athlete to become used to being uncomfortable.
 Of course, the goal isn't to simply harden you up.
 Sweet Spot intervals maximize body adaptation by building muscular endurance without going over the edge deep into Zone 4 (Threshold) where you need a more lengthy recovery.

 For the highly-trained amateur athlete, this is going to be your race pace.
 Through muscle memory and your familiarity with level of effort you will ride 20-30 minute intervals of Sweet Spot during your race with a few short recovery intervals sprinkled in.
 Taking this approach will not put you over the edge, but will take you right up to the limit of what you can do for hours on end.